BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>What is "staking"?</b></summary>

-Evmos is a public Proof-of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (EVMOS) bonded as collateral.
-These staking tokens can be staked directly by the validator or delegated to them by EVMOS holders.
+Butane is a public Delegated Proof-of-Stake (DPoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (Butane) bonded as collateral.
+These staking tokens can be staked directly by the validator or delegated to them by Butane holders.

 Any user in the system can declare its intention to become a validator by sending a `create-validator` transaction.
 From there, they become validators.